 NOTE: When driving on a grade, actual vehicle speed may vary slightly from the set cruise control speed.
+If actual speed falls below 70% of set speed or if the wheels spin, the cruise control will disengage automatically.

 Acceleration

 Momentary acceleration, such as for passing, does not interrupt cruise control operation.
 The previously selected speed will be maintained without having to set switch to RESUME.